 It has been estimated that over 40% of cremation consumers intend to have their cremated remains scattered.
-Of this 40%, over 70% do it or intend to do it, in or over water.
+Of this 40%, more than 70% scatter, or intend to scatter, in or over water.
 These figures represent a very large number of consumer that over the years the funeral industry has struggled to cater to.

 There are also companies that have launched to help or accompany families that decide to scatter.
 Many of them own yachts or aircraft from which the scattering can take place.
 Other companies will take cremated remains into outer space or combine them with fireworks and have a fantastic fireworks display as the central part of the memorial process.